-- ASA East Region offers 70% off 2x Level 2 Coaching course places per year.
+- ASA East Region offers £315 towards the cost of a Level 2 Coaching course.
+Each club may apply for two course places per year.
 The form can be found HERE.

 - FREE Safeguarding and Protecting Children workshop places on regionally organised courses.
 For a list of accepted courses, click HERE.

 - FREE places on regionally organised Time to Listen courses.